Good Citizen

 Yes, any dog can be a good citizen, although he has to be old enough to have received necessary immunisations such as rabies vaccines.

-If you re confidant that your dog is able to carry out all the requirements of the test he may sit the test without having to take lessons.
+If you are confidant that your dog is able to carry out all the requirements of the test he may sit the test without having to take lessons.
+There are currently three levels of Good Citizenship, bronze, silver and gold.

 The Bronze Level

-In order to pass the bronze level dog and owner need to be able to complete the following exercises: Note: no dog fails the test they are just deemed ‘not ready.’
+In order to pass the bronze level dog and owner need to be able to complete the following exercises:

 Puppy Foundation Assessment